kprakhar27/InboxAI/rag/README.md

 - Visualize performance metrics across models
 - Identify specific areas for pipeline optimization

-These categories can be used to detect the bias in the output generation process.
+These categories can be used to detect bias in the output generation process.